microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/20.qna-with-appinsights/README.md

 ## Connect to bot using Bot Framework Emulator **V4**
 - Launch the Bot Framework Emulator
 - File -> Open bot and navigate to `botbuilder-samples/samples/csharp_dotnetcore/20.qna-with-appinsights` folder.
-- Select the BotConfiguration.bot file.
+- Select the qna-with-appinsights.bot file.

 # Deploy this bot to Azure
 You can use the [MSBot](https://github.com/microsoft/botbuilder-tools) Bot Builder CLI tool to clone and configure any services this sample depends on.
 In order to install this and other tools, you can read [Installing CLI Tools](../../../Installing_CLI_tools.md).